sulaimonao/self_hosted_search_engine/README.md

 - Checks `ollama --version` and `GET /api/tags` to report whether the runtime is installed and reachable.
-- Lists locally available chat-capable models (embedding-only entries are hidden).
+- Lists configured chat and embedding models (primary, fallback, and embedder) as reported by the backend.
 The selection is stored in `localStorage` and passed to the focused crawl.
 - Provides inline guidance when Ollama is missing, stopped, or running without pulled models.